AutoTune: Development

-Auto-Tune was developed by Andy Hildebrand, a Ph.D. research engineer who specialized in stochastic estimation theory and digital signal processing.
-He conceived the vocal pitch correction technology on the suggestion of a colleague's wife, who had joked that she would benefit from a device to help her sing in tune.
+AutoTune was developed in 1997 by Andy Hildebrand, a Ph.D. research engineer who specialized in stochastic estimation theory and digital signal processing.
+He conceived it following the suggestion of a colleague's wife, who had joked that she would benefit from a device to help her sing in tune.

 Over several months in early 1996, Hildebrand implemented the algorithm on a custom Macintosh computer.
-Later that year, he presented the result at the NAMM Show, where it became instantly popular.
-Hildebrand's method for detecting pitch involved autocorrelation and proved superior to attempts based on feature extraction that had problems processing elements such as diphthongs, leading to sound artifacts.
+Hildebrand's method for detecting pitch involved autocorrelation and proved superior to attempts based on feature extraction, which had problems processing elements such as diphthongs, leading to sound artifacts.
 Music engineers had previously considered autocorrelation impractical because of the massive computational effort required.
-Hildebrand found a mathematical method to overcome this, "a simplification [that] changed a million multiply adds into just four".
+Hildebrand realized most arithmetic was redundant and found a mathematical simplification that "changed a million multiply adds into just four".

-According to the Auto-Tune patent, the preferred implementation detail consists, when processing new samples, of reusing the former autocorrelation bin, and adding the product of the new sample with the older sample corresponding to a lag value, while subtracting the autocorrelation product of the sample that correspondingly got out of window.
+According to the AutoTune patent, the preferred implementation detail consists, when processing new samples, of reusing the former autocorrelation bin, and adding the product of the new sample with the older sample corresponding to a lag value while subtracting the autocorrelation product of the sample that correspondingly got out of window.

-Originally, Auto-Tune was designed to discreetly correct imprecise intonations to make music more expressive, with the original patent asserting: "When voices or instruments are out of tune, the emotional qualities of the performance are lost."
-Auto-Tune was launched in September 1997.
+Originally, AutoTune was designed to discreetly correct imprecise intonations to make music more expressive, with the original patent asserting: "When voices or instruments are out of tune, the emotional qualities of the performance are lost."
+Hildebrand presented AutoTune at the 1997 NAMM Show, where it became instantly popular.
+It was released in September 1997.

+On October 18, 2016, after nearly two decades of independent operation under Hildebrand, Antares Audio Technologies was acquired by Broadstream Capital Partners, a merchant bank based in Calabasas, California, in partnership with Corbel Capital Partners.
+On April 26, 2019, Corbel Capital Partners realized its investment when Antares was acquired by a prominent New York-based family office.